CARPENTRY TIPS FOR WORLDMAKERS

 Oh, and start drawing a world map--it'll be revised a million times, so get started early.

 Here's a piechart I use to track in a glance what's completed in the workflow.
-I've scrawled the approximate order of tasks as it meanders through the thing.
+I've scrawled the approximate order of tasks as I meander through the pie.
 An intelligent person would rearrange it so tasks are in chronological order, but I never have.
 Instead it's divided by content:

 1. SCIENCE: basic facts and numbers; consistency